Yes, There Will Be a U.S. Infrastructure Bank

 In the end, it will be an amazing moment in the annals of global capitalism when China — presumably the developing country, but really an old, mature power thinking about the global system and its own needs in a very long-term manner — will come to the aid of that upstart, the United States.

-But “Uncle Wen,” his colleagues and successors have a clear and comforting message for Washington and the entire United States: “Don’t worry, America.
+China has a clear and comforting message for Washington and the entire United States: “Don’t worry, America.
 From our own history, we know about losing one’s path and how painful it can be for a country and its entire population — and also the world.

 “Otherwise, you Americans will be in for a serious detour, one that will not only shortchange the future prospects of many Americans, but of the entire world economy.
 Let’s hope that outcome can be avoided.”